Garneg/Hubs/README.md

 #### Libraries used:
 - OkHttp3
 - Google Accompanist(Swipe to refresh)
-- Navigation Compose
+- Jetpack Navigation for Compose
-- Coil
+- Coil (Compose and Gif)
+- Jsoup
+- AndroidX browser (for custom tabs)